 This article will help you understand the options that are available for controlling access to documents, so that you can have more control over who can see what.

-Here are some scenarios you might be trying to do:
+Here are some common actions you may be trying to perform:

-- Only make documents available to authenticated users.
+- Make documents available to authenticated users only.

-- Create some documents that are for external use.
+- Create documents that are for external use.

-- Make some documents available to all authenticated users, including clients, but restrict other documents to certain clients.
+- Make some documents available to all authenticated users, including clients, but restrict other documents to specific clients.

 - Any combination of the above.

 IT Glue is actually pretty flexible when it comes to these scenarios.